cap-js/docs/about/index.md

 - But this doesn't replace the need for **Human Intelligence**!
   - There's a different between a GPT-generated one-off thesis and long-lived enterprise software, which needs to adapt and scale to new requirements.

-By **adopting and promoting standard tooling** like VS Code and GitHub Actions, CAP projects are day-one profiteers of AI features rolled out there.
+By **embracing and advocating standard tooling** like VS Code and GitHub Actions, CAP ensures its projects are day-one beneficiaries of new AI features rolled out there.

 **CAP itself** is a major contribution to AI → its simple, clear concepts, uniform ways to implement and consume services make it easier for AIs and humans alike to reason about the system.